As weekly jobless claims continue to decline, new child care subsidy for Oklahoma jobseekers made available

 The U.S. Department of Labor reported Thursday that 1,715 Oklahoma workers filed initial claims for unemployment benefits the week ending Saturday.

-Meanwhile, continued claims, those filed after one week of unemployment, declined for the seventh consecutive week.
+Meanwhile, continued claims, those filed after at least one week of unemployment, declined for the seventh consecutive week.

-The DOL reported that continued claims in the state declined from an upwardly revised 21,320 claims the week ending Sept.
-11, to 17,807 claims the following week, a 16% decline.
+The Department of Labor reported that continued claims in the state declined from an upwardly revised 21,320 claims the week ending Sept.
+11 to 17,807 claims the following week, a 16% decline.

 The four-week moving average of initial claims declined for the 13th consecutive week from 2,984 filings the week ending Sept.
 11 to 2,741 the following week.